-Ivybridge is a popular, family-friendly, satellite town to Plymouth, and a great location for your new home.
-It’s got an excellent choice of shops, plenty of leisure amenities, and a welcoming atmosphere - all part of its recipe for success.
-In a setting on the southern fringes of the Dartmoor National Park, there’s easy access to amazing open space right on the doorstep.
-It’s also right on the A38 Devon Expressway, South Devon’s main transport route, making it an attractive choice as a base for growing businesses, as well as for growing families.
+Ivybridge is a popular, family-friendly satellite town to Plymouth and a great location for your new home.
+It’s got an excellent choice of shops, plenty of leisure amenities and a welcoming atmosphere - all part of its recipe for success.
+In a setting on the southern fringes of the Dartmoor National Park, there’s easy access to amazing open space of the moors right on the doorstep.
+It’s also right on the A38 Devon Expressway, South Devon’s main transport route, making it an attractive choice as a base for growing businesses as well as for growing families.

 You’ll have a great quality of life here.
-The town has a well-balanced demographic and has something for everyone.
-As well as the shops and restaurants along Fore Street, there’s shopping at Glanvilles Mill right in the centre.
-The Watermark is a great community resource, with a library, cafe, and facilities for films and theatre productions.
+The town has a well-balanced demographic and there's something for everyone.
+As well as the shops, takeaways and cafes along Fore Street, there’s shopping at Glanvilles Mill right in the centre and a Tesco Extra just a couple of miles away at Lee Mill.
+The Watermark is a great community resource, with a library, cafe and facilities for films and theatre productions.
 Ivybridge Leisure Centre has an indoor and outdoor pool, there’s also a Tennis Club, Health Club & Spa, and Golf Club just on the outskirts, and at Filham Park there are fishing lakes and football pitches.

 Going to school

 Ivybridge has some excellent pre-school and primary schools, and a Montessori nursery school.
 There’s also the option for children to go to one of the local village primary schools, at Cornwood or Ermington.
-The Community College has a great reputation and is well-known in Devon for its Sports Academy – it’s one of the first ever specialist sports colleges in the UK.
+The Community College has a great reputation and is well-known in Devon as a Sports Academy – it’s one of the first ever specialist sports colleges in the UK.